geoffreymagana/CineSpot/README.md

 How it works

-1. The recommendation pipeline first asks Genkit (Google Gemini) for title suggestions.
+1. The recommendation pipeline first attempts a deterministic, privacy-conscious LLM path (currently OpenAI fallback) for title suggestions.
-2. If Genkit fails or returns empty results, the pipeline calls our OpenAI fallback at `/api/openai/recommendations`.
+2. Genkit (Google Gemini) was previously part of the pipeline but may be disabled or unavailable in some deployments; the application no longer relies on Genkit at runtime by default.
+If Genkit is enabled in your environment, it can be re-introduced via configuration.
-3. If both generative fallbacks fail, the pipeline uses the local TF-IDF expansion:
+3. If the generative fallbacks (OpenAI and/or Genkit when enabled) fail or return empty results, the pipeline uses the local TF-IDF expansion:
   - It builds a `corpus` from available TMDB lists such as Trending, Top Rated, and Upcoming titles.
   - It selects a `seed` query from the user's recently watched/liked titles.
   - It POSTs `{ corpus, query, topK }` to `/api/local/expand` and receives similar titles.